When you're working hard towards your fitness and weight loss goals, it's all about tough workouts and cutting out unhealthy foods.

-On the downside, we did find that it was one of the sweeter tasting powders during our testing.
+On the downside, we did find that it was one of the sweeter tasting natural chocolate flavor powders during our testing.

-This is another good vegan option that combines pea and rice protein to get the full nutritional benefits of a complete amino acid profile.
+This protein supplement is another good vegan chocolate flavor option that combines rice and pea protein to get the full nutritional benefits of a complete amino acid profile.

-Some people say it's an excellent choice due to the included superfoods and fiber, which may help with immune and digestive health.
+Some people say it's an excellent protein powder due to the included superfoods, digestive enzymes, and fiber, which may help with immune and digestive health.

-8. Optimum Nutrition Gold Standard Whey (Double Rich Chocolate Flavor)
+8 - Optimum Nutrition 100% Gold Standard Whey (Double Rich Chocolate)

-Gold Standard is possibly one of the most recognized sports nutrition brands, and this whey powder has a nice taste that doesn't require a blender.
+Gold Standard is possibly one of the most recognized sports nutrition brands, and this whey isolate protein powder has a nice taste that doesn't require a blender.

 It's also a low-carb and calorie option to help support losing body weight.

-Just avoid using it with hot water and beverages, as it does tend to curdle a bit.
+Just avoid using it with hot water and beverages, as it does tend to curdle a little.

-9. Muscle Pharm Combat Protein Powder (Chocolate Milk Flavor)
+9 - Muscle Pharm Combat Protein Powder (Chocolate Milk)

-The final one of our tested protein powders that made this list is Muscle Pharm.
+The final one of our tested chocolate protein powders that made this list is Muscle Pharm.